Hot Cross Buns And New Food52 App

 - Divide the dough into billiard ball-sized pieces, about 3 3/4 ounces each.
 A heaped muffin scoop (about 1/3 cup) makes about the right portion.
 You’ll make 12 to 14 buns.
 Use your greased hands to round them into balls.
 Arrange them in the prepared pan.

 - Cover the pan, and let the buns rise for 1 hour, or until they’ve puffed up and are touching one another.
-While the dough is rising, preheat the oven to 375°F.
+While the dough is rising, preheat the oven to 375°F. Now this is not included in the recipe but I saw several that all do this, with a knife or razor blade slice a cross on top of each bun, not a deep cut really just the surface only.

 - Whisk together the reserved egg white and milk, and brush it over the buns.